 Also, having solid fretboard knowledge and a good understanding of intervals will be particularly useful for you to figure out how to transpose and modify the voicings you’re already familiar with to this new tuning.

-Power Chords in Drop C tuning
+Power Chords in Drop C Tuning

-The truth is that most guitarists who play in Drop C tend to use power chords a lot, not just because they’re easy to play, but also because of the tight, chunky sound you get out of the bar power chords.
+The truth is that most guitarists who play in Drop C tend to use power chords a lot, not just because they’re easy to play, but also because of the tight, chunky sound you get out of the barre power chords.

 This works very well with distortion, making it an excellent tuning for heavier genres of music.

-Here’s a tab outlining where you can find these power chords after tuning your guitar down to Drop C:
+Here’s a guitar tab outlining where you can find these power chords after tuning your guitar down to Drop C:

 As you can see, playing power chords in Drop C is as easy as being able to find the root note of the chord you wish to play, and then barring the three lowest strings on the corresponding fret.

-Major chords in Drop C tuning
+Major Chords in Drop C Tuning

 Here are some diagrams to help you get started with major chords:

-Minor chords in Drop C tuning
+Minor Chords in Drop C Tuning

 Next, let’s take a look at minor chords.
 Drop the third of each voicing a half step and you’re good to go:

-Seventh chords in Drop C tuning
+Seventh Chords in Drop C Tuning

 You’ll find them on songs of any genre, especially blues, since the basic I-IV-V changes use dominant chords on every degree.

-Open chords in Drop C tuning
+Open Chords in Drop C Tuning

 Open chords take advantage of having open strings ringing, which gives you a fuller, lush, resonant sound.